 The awesome martial eagle is the largest eagle species in the world with a wingspan of up to 8.5 feet with a distinctive speckled chest.
 They can be seen in the savannah and thornbush areas of Africa in areas to the south of the Sahara ranging from Senegal to Somalia and also further south to the Cape.
 They frequent the Kruger National Park in the Lower Sabie area.

-Martial eagles weigh up to 14 pounds and can knock a fully grown human off their feet!
-Because of their huge size, they need to eat a lot and often so hunting is a big part of their lives.
+Martial eagles weigh up to 14 pounds and can knock a fully-grown human off their feet!
+Because of their huge size, they need to eat a lot, and often hunting is a big part of their lives.
 They commonly catch guineafowl, as well as bustards and other poultry and lizards.
 However, they are also partial to mammals and some of these are large!
 A Martial eagle will tackle a hyrax or even a small antelope.
-There are reports of these eagles dining on calves, goats and lambs too.
+There are reports of these eagles dining on calves, goats, and lambs too.

 They like to spend most of their time either perched in trees or soaring in the air surveying the land below for their next meal.
 It is highly unusual for them to be on the ground for long periods of time because it makes them vulnerable to predators as this individual found out.

-Leopards hunt birds, reptiles, and mammals and their very varied diet allow them to evade the intense competition for single food sources.
+Leopards hunt birds, reptiles, and mammals and their very varied diet allows them to evade the intense competition for single food sources.